watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 Additional managers that can be added to the  MAY include:

 * Virtualized Infrastructure Manager: handles the deployment of network functions to SRv6 Service Function Nodes.
-* Metric Manager: collect metrics to evaluate SRv6 Policy some collection methods described in {{!RFC9232}}. e.g. SRv6 Path Tracing, IPFIX, TCP statistics.
+* Network Metrics Manager: collect metrics to evaluate SRv6 Policy some collection methods described in {{!RFC9232}}. e.g. SRv6 Path Tracing, IPFIX, TCP statistics.

 The metrics collected by these other managers can be used as inputs for managers described in this document.
 Details on each specific manager are outside the scope of this document.